infinitered/reactotron/docs/plugin-redux.md

 })
 ```

-#### isImportantAction
+#### isActionImportant

-`isImportantAction` is a function which receives and action and returns a boolean.
+`isActionImportant` is a function which receives and action and returns a boolean.
 `true` will be cause the action to show up in the Reactotron app with a highlight.

 ```js